 We typically practice Monday from 6- 9pm and Wednesday from 6:30-8:30pm at the AC Brase Arena building.

 What are the attendance requirements?

-We have relaxed our attendance requirements!
+During Fresh Meat Training we have a 50% practice attendance requirement.
 We aim to graduate Fresh Meat within 3-4 months via a passing score on the WFTDA Minimum Skills Test.
 The harder you work, the faster you pass!

 Do I need my own equipment?

 Yes, eventually!
 All skaters must wear quad skates and full safety gear including helmet, fitted mouthguard ("boil and bite"), elbow pads, knee pads, and wrist guards.
 Inexpensive starter pads can be obtained from Wal-Mart, but you will want to upgrade soon.
 Limited loaner gear is available from the league.